Home

 The number one question I am asked about portrait sessions (well, after "can you make me look skinny and young?") is "what should we wear?"

-For beach portraits, the standard uniform that you see everywhere is khaki and white.
+For beach portraits, the standard uniform used to be khaki and white.
 There are very good reasons behind this.
 It's easy, classic, and timeless.
-Your portraits will not look outdated because you picked trendy colors or styles.
-It always looks good.
+It always looks good and it's always an option.

 That said, I'm all about color.